rackerlabs/technical-blog/_posts/2020-1-2-new-features-in-oracle-version-18c.md

 ### Read-only Oracle Home

-The new password file location feature allows you to mount one shared read-only Oracle Home on different systems, making deployment for complex architectures more reliable and simpler.
-In other words, a read-only Oracle Home separates the software from the database configuration information and log files, which enables you to easily share the software across different deployments.
+The new password file location enables you to mount one shared read-only Oracle Home on different systems, making deployment for complex architectures more reliable and simpler.
+In other words, a read-only Oracle Home separates the software from the database configuration information and log files, which enables you to share the software across different deployments easily.
 A read-only Oracle Home also simplifies version control and standardization.

 Use the following steps to enable the read-only